 Half-Duplex provide only one way communication at the same.
 Send or receive.
 Half-Duplex mechanism provides this by using Carrier Sense Multiple Access with Collision Detect (CSMA/CD).

 The duplex of a port in a switch can be automaticall and manually changed.
 For manual configuration, network engineers must be careful to avoid Duplex Mismatch.
-Duplex Missmatch is the problem that occurs because of the missconfiguration.
+Duplex Mismatch is the problem that occurs because of the missconfiguration.
 The duplex configuration must be same at both end.
-If you configure the two end point with different duplex configuration, Duplex Missmatch occurs.
+If you configure the two end point with different duplex configuration, Duplex Mismatch occurs.

 There are some common traffic types used with Ethernet.
 These traffic types are named accordin to the receivers.
 These Ethernet Traffic Types given below: